yiisoft/yii-runner-http/README.md

 `$bufferSize` — the size of the buffer in bytes to send the content of the message body (default, 8Mb).

+`$temporaryErrorHandler` — a temporary error handler that needed to handle the creation of configuration and container instances.

+`$emitter` — an emitter to send the response.

+`$useRemoveBodyByStatusMiddleware` — whether to remove the body of the response for specific response status codes.

+`$useContentLengthMiddleware` — whether to manage the `Content-Length` header to the response.

+`$useHeadRequestMiddleware` — whether to remove the body of the response for HEAD requests.

 #### Immutable setters

 If the configuration instance settings differ from the default you can specify a customized configuration instance: